Get all the latest data for Punta Del Este

 How much are property prices expected to increase in Punta Del Este in 2026?

-As of early 2026, property prices in Punta Del Este are expected to increase by approximately 4% over the calendar year in USD terms.
+As of 2026, we expect residential property prices in Punta Del Este to increase by about 6% in US dollar terms during the full year.

 We go deeper and try to understand how solid are these forecasts in our pack covering the property market in Punta Del Este.